RasaHQ/rasa/docs/user-guide/docker/building-in-docker.rst

 Choosing a Tag
 ##############

 All ``rasa/rasa`` image tags start with a version number.
+The current version is |release|.
 The tags are:

 - ``{version}``
 - ``{version}-spacy-en``